fagia/gitlab-playground/README.md

     127.0.0.1       gitlab.session1.techlunch.com

-Clone this repository and start the GitLab service with docker-compose:
+Clone this repository and start the services with docker-compose:

     git clone https://github.com/fagia/tech-lunch-session-1-gitlab-ci.git session-1-gitlab-ci
     cd session-1-gitlab-ci
-    docker-compose up -d gitlab
+    docker-compose up -d

 You can inspect the GitLab startup logs with: